by SilverMoon 🌟

 Afterward, I had decided to not take the connecting highway--Interstate 80 to go home.
 Surely it would be safer on a two lane road, which was just south of the us and it ran parallel with the freeway.
 The sun had slid toward the horizon and it was snowing, and our surroundings became a bit fuzzy looking.
-Still we chugged along making our way to Interstate 25.
+Still we chugged along making our way toward Interstate 25.

 Headlights ahead of me in the opposite lane caused me to sit up straighter.
 I gauged the distance of the vehicle headed toward us.
 It was getting closer and closer and was bigger than an automobile.
-The sheet size of it made my car seem like a kiddie car.
-I poke out loud.
+The sheer size of it made my car seem like a kiddie car.
+I spoke out loud.
 "Oh God.
 What on earth is a big rig semi-truck and trailer doing on this road?"

 Each side of the road only had one lane, each one going in opposite directions, and would not have normally been a problem.
 I glanced to my left, then at the ditch at the right side of the road Was that water or ice in it?
 Would we drown if we were forced off the side or would we be mangled in a wreck?
 A knot formed in my stomach, and my arms and legs stiffened.

 The semi was closer and then it was several seconds away.
 My breath caught in my throat.
 I almost whimpered.
 Are we about to die, Lord?
 Should say my I love yous?
 I was both hot and cold at the same time.